-Add Section 306.7 to read as follows:
+\\Section 306; add Section 306.7 with exception and subsection 306.7.1 to read as follows:

 306.7 Water heaters above ground or floor.
 When the attic, roof, mezzanine or platform in which a water heater is installed is more than eight (8) feet (2438 mm) above the ground or floor level, it shall be made accessible by a stairway or permanent ladder fastened to the building.